AWARD WINNING Sculptors

 Setting off on our adventure after art college finished, we conjured a joint vision of artistic metal sculpting, which we have been building on ever since.
 Our sculpture has now been widely exhibited in Ireland and England and can be found in many private collections around the world.
 Public collections include The Irish State Art Collection, The Department of Foreign Affairs, The Office of Public Works and The Crafts & Design Council of Ireland’s Permanent Collection.
 Our awards include The 2015 Mill Cove Award for a sculpture of distinction.

 The National Craft Awards, first and second prize awarded by the Royal Dublin Society in 2011 & 12.
 The Crafts & Design Council of Ireland’s Purchase Award 2012.
 And the Stanley Allcard Award in 1998 by The Worshipful Company of Blacksmiths.
-Our current personal favorite is the rose which encapsulates the timeless, the rustic and untamed, the perfectly-imperfect love as well as the world-wide Diaspora.
-Purchase this Beautiful Wild Rose Today.

 Michael Calnan.
 Michael sees the world like no other person I know.
 If you were born wearing creative glasses Michael is wearing his upside down!
 In the final year of Art College his exam piece involved just two components, each weighing over a 100 kg, cantilevering off each other in a seemingly impossible and strikingly pure composition.
 Pulling something like this off takes courage.
 There is always more to a piece than meets the eye, so to fully absorb Michael’s work you must take your time and walk around it; watch how the use of subtle curves versus straight lines produce surprising results.
 His pieces emanate a degree of simplicity and elegance irrespective of mass and size of material.
 Michael also has amazing attention to detail and is highly regarded in his field, having been invited to judge the National Irish Craft Awards in 2014 & 15. (by Gunvor Anhøj, Feb 2018).